MicrosoftDocs/win32/desktop-src/Sync/synchronization.md

 ---
-Description: 'Coordinate multiple threads of execution.
+Description: Coordinate multiple threads of execution.
 Synchronize access to resources using wait functions.
-Multiple processes can have handles to the same event, mutex, semaphore, or timer object, which can be used to accomplish interprocess synchronization.' ms.assetid: '0930bf12-6d5f-4f2c-914d-53e6e862d3bd'
+Multiple processes can have handles to the same event, mutex, semaphore, or timer object, which can be used to accomplish interprocess synchronization. ms.assetid: 0930bf12-6d5f-4f2c-914d-53e6e862d3bd
 title: Synchronization
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Synchronization